RonIovine/pshell/README.md

 `func myFunc(argv []string)`

-Command line pshell functions can also display information back to the interactive clients via a mechanism similar to the familiar 'printf' as follows:
+Pshell functions can also display information back to the interactive clients via a mechanism similar to the familiar 'printf' as follows:

 #### C printf: